jbr-abo/Level-03-Analytics-with-Python-II/README.md

 • Recommendation systems
 • Text analytics

-This 05 ECTS worthy course consisting of total 02 assignments and hands on case studies with essential theory and solving different real world problems.
+This 05 ECTS worthy course consists of total 02 assignments and hands on case studies with essential theory and solving different real world problems.

 ### Learning outcomes